abbreviatedman/redux-freeze-tag/README.md

 It's recommended not to use this during production, as it will slow state changes down some.

 You can customize the internal freeze-tag behavior by passing in an options object as a second argument.
 It's the same options object that regular freeze-tag uses.
-(See the <link>freeze-tag README</link> for more info on customizations available.)
+(See the [freeze-tag README][freeze-tag README] for more info on customizations available.)

 ```javascript
 const options = {delete: true};